ronkats/kats-todo/README.md

 MySQL tutorial used: http://www.sitepoint.com/using-node-mysql-javascript-client/

+Run "npm install" and after that "gulp" to create the app

 TODO:
 - Store tasks in db (started at 3-3-2016)
-- Restructure src to enable build scripts like gulp (started at 3-4-2016)
+- Restructure src to enable build scripts like gulp (started at 3-4-2016 - done at 4-4-2016)